roytrust/programming/methodology.md

 ## Coaching
 * Coochie is not about fixing people problems; it is about believing in people and helping them grow.
-* More open, powerful questions
+* Ask more open, powerful questions